IliasEfth/frameDiffDetector/README.md

 pip install ctypes
 # Usage
 When the program starts it asks from the user to draw a rectangle in order to crop the screenshot in those coordinates.\
 After that the program is checking those coordinates for rapid changes based on entropy.
-The threshold can be changed from the user with the properly key binding.\
+The threshold can be changed from the user with the properly key binding and configuration.\
-Currently the default threshold is 6.0
+If the property cannot be found from the config.json file then the default threshold is 6.0
 # Keyboard bindings
 The keyboard bindings can be found and altered from bindings.json file.\
 User can choose for the first and secondary option with the format as shown bellow.